Get the Most from Parent Orientation

 - Many students view college as a step towards a new found independence.
 Establish levels

 of trust and boundaries with your student.
-Try to guide them to the answers instead
+Guide them to the answers instead of giving

 - Stay involved with your student's new college experience.
 Learn about the SJSU campus so